Østerhus Church: History

-Østerhus Church is located in an area of Grimstad that was developed in the early 1980s.
+Østerhus Church is located in an area of Grimstad Municipality that was developed in the early 1980s.
 The church shares a building with a kindergarten.
 The kindergarten, which is located on the main floor and is run by the congregation, was ready for use in the building in 1982, while the lower floor was finished later.
 The new church on the lower level was consecrated for church use on 10 November 1985.
 The church has a baptismal font that was given as a gift by Landvik Church.
 Landvik Church had used it from 1879 until 1955 when it was no longer used after Landvik's old medieval baptismal font was restored and put into use again. Østerhus Church was originally run by a foundation, but its ownership was handed over to the Landvik parish council in 2002.
 Typically, this church holds worship services every other Sunday except during the summer months.